danielmapar/SystemDesign/designing-data-intensive-applications/README.md

 * An `imperative language` tells the computer to perform certain operations in a certain order.
 You can imagine stepping through the code `line by line`, evaluating conditions, updating variables, and deciding whether to go around the loop one more time.

 * In a `declarative query language`, like `SQL` or `relational algebra`, you just specify the `pattern of the data you want`—what conditions the results must meet, and how you want the data to be transformed (e.g., sorted, grouped, and aggregated)—**but not how to achieve that goal**.
 It is up to the database system’s query optimizer to decide which indexes and which join methods to use, and in which order to execute various parts of the query.
     * A declarative query language is attractive because it is typically more concise and easier to work with than an imperative API.
-But more importantly, it also hides imple‐ mentation details of the database engine, which makes it possible for the database system to introduce performance improvements without requiring any changes to queries.
+But more importantly, it also hides implementation details of the database engine, which makes it possible for the database system to introduce performance improvements without requiring any changes to queries.

 * **For example, in the imperative code shown at the beginning of this section, the list of animals appears in a particular order.
 If the database wants to reclaim unused disk space behind the scenes, it might need to move records around, changing the order in which the animals appear.
 Can the database do that safely, without breaking queries?**

 * **The SQL example doesn’t guarantee any particular ordering, and so it doesn’t mind if the order changes.
 But if the query is written as imperative code, the database can never be sure whether the code is relying on the ordering or not.
 The fact that SQL is more limited in functionality gives the database much more room for automatic optimizations.**

 * Finally, `declarative languages` often lend themselves to `parallel execution`.
-Today, `CPUs are getting faster by adding **more cores**, not by running at significantly higher clock speeds than before` [31].
+Today, `CPUs are getting faster by adding more cores, not by running at significantly higher clock speeds than before` [31].
 Imperative code is very hard to parallelize across multiple cores and multiple machines, because it specifies instructions that must be performed in a particular order. **Declarative languages have a better chance of getting faster in parallel execution because they specify only the pattern of the results, not the algorithm that is used to determine the results.** The database is free to use a parallel implementation of the query language, if appropriate [32].

 ### Declarative Queries on the Web